akka/akka/akka-docs/src/main/paradox/guide/modules.md

   version=$akka.version$
 }

-The core Akka library is `akka-actor`.
-But, actors are used across Akka libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
+The core Akka library is `akka-actor`, but actors are used across Akka libraries, providing a consistent, integrated model that relieves you from individually solving the challenges that arise in concurrent or distributed system design.
 From a birds-eye view, actors are a programming paradigm that takes encapsulation, one of the pillars of OOP, to its extreme.
 Unlike objects, actors encapsulate not only their